-Taylor Park, Colorado offers a vast mountain playground managed by the US Forest Service for all types of recreational activities.
-Located on the west side of the Collegiate Peaks Wilderness, Taylor Canyon is home to the Taylor Reservoir and Taylor River.
-The Collegiate Peaks are famous for the group of mountains over 14,000 feet tall.
-With plenty of camping sites, both developed and more primitive, it’s a great home base to spend a week during the height of summer.
+Taylor Park, Colorado, offers a vast mountain playground managed by the US Forest Service for all types of recreational activities.
+Located on the west side of the Collegiate Peaks Wilderness, Taylor Canyon is home to Taylor Reservoir and the Taylor River.
+With options for traditional lodging or camping, it’s a great home base to spend a week during summer or fall.

 Taylor Park Recreation

-If you’re more of a land-based adventurer, Taylor Park is famous as the home of Doctor Park Trail.
-It’s one of the best mountain bike descents in the world– a fast and furious 6 miles from the top all of the way down to the Taylor River below.
-If you’re into motorsports, rent an ATV or jeep and explore the roads less traveled.
+If you enjoy mountain biking, Taylor Park is famous as the home of Doctor Park Trail.
+It’s one of the best mountain bike descents in the world–a fast and furious 6 miles from the top all of the way down to the Taylor River below.
+If you’re into motorsports, explore the road less traveled by renting an ATV or Jeep.
 Hikers will find that the hiking in Taylor Canyon is second to none.
 Horseback riding and rock climbing are also popular things to do during the summer months.
-To fit everything in, you’ll want to plan on a week at Taylor Park.
+To fit everything in, you’ll want to plan on spending at least a week at Taylor Park.
 Or, you just may have to come back again!

 The free map app CBGTrails is available for download in the iTunes Store and Google Play Store.
 It’s the only complete Gunnison Valley trail map and the perfect addition to help you plan your trip to Taylor Park.